-Cave Rock offers homes in a wide price range, however the majority of the homes in this area are located in the luxurious Cave Rock Estates subdivision.
-This prime, high-end neighborhood represents the Lake Tahoe lifestyle by offering pristine sandy beaches and astonishing views unlike anywhere else.
+It offers homes in a wide price range, however, the majority of the homes are located in the luxurious Cave Rock Estates subdivision.
+This prime, high-end neighborhood represents the Lake Tahoe lifestyle.
+Offering pristine sandy beaches and astonishing views, can't find this anywhere else!

 Cave Rock Vs. The Washoe People

-Cave Rock is known as a sacred place for the Washoe People.
-Their ancestors once lived along the shores of Lake Tahoe and performed religious ceremonies in the larger of the caves.
-They used the land as a place to lay their deceased to rest and they also hunted and fished in the area.
+Cave Rock is a sacred place for the Washoe People.
+Their ancestors once lived along the shores of Lake Tahoe and performed religious ceremonies in the larger caves.
+They used the land as a place to lay their deceased and they also hunted and fished in the area.